ekala-project/eka/README.md

 ## Design Goals

-- **Disciplined:** Eka focuses on its area of expertise: providing a fast, intuitive interface for managing dependencies.
+- **Disciplined:** Eka focuses on its area of expertise: providing a fast, intuitive interface for managing dependencies with no external binary dependencies.
 It maintains a clean separation of concerns, delegating the heavy lifting of evaluation and building to a dedicated scheduler (Eos).
 - **Fast:** The dependency management commands in `eka` are designed to be exceptionally fast, operating primarily on static metadata.
 Querying, resolving, and locking atoms are near-instantaneous operations.
 - **Conceptually High-Level:** Developers care about packages, versions, security, and reproducibility, not the nitty-gritty of Nix derivations.
 Eka provides an interface that speaks to developers at their level of concern, while still providing a powerful gateway to the guarantees that Nix and the Atom Format provide.